brwr/thinkster-django-angular-tutorial/chapter02.md

 Before updating the user's password, we need to confirm they have provided values for both the `password` and `password_confirmation` field.
 We then check to make sure these two fields have equivelant values.

 After we verify that the password should be updated, we much use `Account.set_password()` to perform the update. `Account.set_password()` takes care of storing passwords in a secure way.
-It is important to note that we must explicitly save the model adter updating the password.
+It is important to note that we must explicitly save the model after updating the password.

 <div>
   <strong>Note</strong>